Phase boundaries in algebraic conformal QFT: Introduction

 It is the aim of this work to develop a setup for the description of boundaries of relativistic quantum systems in the kinematically very simple case of two-dimensional conformal quantum field theory.
 Indeed, the expected relation with the Euclidean setting shows up in the relevant classification results.

 To fix the ideas, let us introduce our terminology.
 A boundary is a timelike plane of co-dimension 1 in Minkowski spacetime, such as the plane $x=0$.
-(In 2D, this is just the time axis.)
+In 2D, this is just the time axis.
 While a given boundary itself necessarily breaks Poincar\'e invariance, in a relativistic description it can be moved to any other timelike plane.

 ``The physics'' (i.e, the field content and the algebraic relations) may or may not be the same on both sides of the boundary.
 The extreme case is a ``system in a (one-sided) box'' with ``no physics'' on the other side of the boundary.
 We shall refer to such a boundary as a ``hard boundary''.
 The opposite extreme has ``the same physics'' on both sides, with some discontinuity of the fields at the boundary.
-We shall refer to this as a ``defect'' \cite{TFT,FRS03}.
-Between these extremes, there are many intermediate possiblities, among them the ``phase boundaries'' (also called ``transmissive boundaries'' \cite{FFRS07}) which share the same stress-energy tensor (or other distinguished chiral fields) on both sides, while the bulk field content may change.
+Between these extremes, there are many intermediate possiblities, among them the ``phase boundaries'' (also called ``transmissive'' or ``transparent'' boundaries \cite{FFRS07}) which share the same stress-energy tensor (and possibly other distinguished chiral fields) on both sides, while the bulk field content may change.

+A ``boundary condition'' is, heuristically, a set of relations between the fields on both sides of the boundary.
+We shall give a technical definition in \dref{d:bc}, and show in \sref{s:bcond} how it accomplishes this heuristic idea.